 You heard me.
 Stop this silly business and go play Judgment.
 Seriously, I mean it.
-Don’t let the lack of a PC port stop you, Judgment and Lost Judgment are RGG Studio’s best games and I will not have you sitting here and not playing them like some sort of rebel.
+Judgment and Lost Judgment are RGG Studio’s best games and I will not have you sitting here and not playing them like some sort of rebel.
 I bet you’re thinking, Oh but Mr. Reviewer, I wanna know why this Judgement game is so good.
 Fine!
+They’re on PC now, by the way.
+So you know.
+You should get to that Steam page and play it.
+Yeah.

 Judgment is a 2018 game and the first installment of the Yakuza-but-with-a-famous-actor series.
 As you might have guessed, it is very similar to Yakuza – but you play as the disgruntled ex-lawyer and current detective Takayuki Yagami, portrayed by a famous actor.